FluidSynth/fluidsynth/doc/ladspa.md

 Please note that if you run FluidSynth with the internal reverb and chorus effects active (which is the default), then those effects are already mixed into the Main:L and Main:R channels.
+Fore more details, please see the "Signal Flow" section below.

 For host port setups in mutli-channel configurations, please see the "Multi-Channel Output" section below.